PurpleI2P/i2pdbrowser/README.md

 i2pd browser bundle

 This is a collection of scripts that will download the recent Firefox ESR release and configure it to connect over I2P, using i2pd.
-A pre-built version for Windows is also included.
+Since 1.2.6 pre-built version for Windows is excluded from repository, but releases will contain it.

 ## How to use it on Linux